nicesbrot/ai-agent-lab/stage-1-hosted-mistral/AgentLab.Api/FAQ.md

 Answer:
 Create a common interface such as ILlmClient in your C# backend.
 Then add one implementation per engine:

-OllamaLlmClient, VllmLlmClient, and TgiLlmClient.
+OllamaLlmClient

+VllmLlmClient

+TgiLlmClient

-Select which one to use through an environment variable, e.g.:
+Select which one to use through an environment variable:

 LLM_PROVIDER=ollama
 LLM_API_BASEURL=http://localhost:11434

-The API endpoint /api/chat remains unchanged — only the implementation behind the interface switches.
+Your endpoint /api/chat stays identical — only the implementation behind the interface changes.

 ❓ Can I test Stage 1 without a GPU or server?

 Answer:
 Yes ✅ — Ollama works perfectly on CPU, just slower.
-You can run the full Stage 1 locally, test requests, and document everything.
+You can run the full Stage 1 locally and test your entire pipeline.
-For vLLM or TGI, you can temporarily rent an inexpensive GPU cloud instance (e.g. RunPod / Vast / Lambda) for a few dollars per hour .
+For vLLM or TGI, rent a temporary GPU instance (RunPod, Vast, Lambda) for a few USD/hour.

 ❓ How do I install Ollama?

 Answer:

 Go to https://ollama.com/download

-, install it for your OS, then run:
+Install for your OS

+Run:

 ollama pull mistral
 ollama run mistral

-Ollama starts a local REST API at http://localhost:11434.
+Ollama starts a REST API at http://localhost:11434
+.

 ❓ What does the data flow look like in Stage 1?

-Answer:

 --------------                 -----------------                 -----------------
 |  UserPrompt |  ───────────▶  |  REST API (C#) |  ───────────▶  |  Ollama/vLLM/TGI |
 --------------                 -----------------                 -----------------